Tulipa albanica

 Tulipa albanica is a flowering plant in the tulip genus, family Liliaceae that is native to Albania.
 It was discovered near the village of Surroj in Albania in 2010.
-The plant is a critically endangered (CR) as it grows in an area smaller than 100 ha, surrounded by mining activities.
+The plant is a critically endangered species (CR) as it grows in an area smaller than 100 ha, surrounded by mining activities.

-Related species include Tulipa scardica and Tulipa schrenkii.
-T. albanica bears morphological similarities to both species, as well as growing in a similar environment, but can be distinguished genetically as well as by T. albanica's undulating leaf shape.
+Related species include Tulipa scardica and Tulipa suaveolens (syn.
+T. schrenkii).
+T. albanica bears morphological similarities to both species, as well as growing in a similar environment, but can be distinguished genetically as well as by the undulating leaf shape of T. albanica.

 Description

 Tulipa albanica is a bulbous perennial reaching 15–40 cm in height.
 The bulb is ovoid to ovoid-globose and 1.5 to 2.5 cm in diameter.
 The stem is erect, glabrous, glaucous to greyish-green and the leaves, which vary from 3–5, reach a size of about 10–25 cm long by 1–3.5 cm, and are glaucous to greyish-green.
 They grow alternately along the stem and the lowermost ones have strongly undulated edges.

 The stem bears a solitary large, erect, campanulate flower.
 It can be found in two colour: yellow to golden-yellow or carmine-scarlet to deep reddish-brown.
 The chromosome number is 2n = 2x = 24.